-If there is already one, then you can try to automate the processes to the next level by utilizing software applications which streamlines the procurement workflow and processes.
+If there is already one, then you can try to automate the processes to the next level by utilizing software applications that streamline the procurement workflow and processes.

-One open source tender management sofware which you can utilize to manage tenders online is:
+One open-source tender management software which you can utilize to manage tenders online is: